Dimtemp/PowerShell-training/107-filtering-where.md

 1. You might get no results, depending on your PC.
 The command should filter only files with an .EXE extension.
 1. Run this WMI command: ```Get-CimInstance -Class win32_service -Filter "Name='spooler'"```
 1. Notice the exact use of the quotes, the previous command includes four quotes in total: two double quotes and two single quotes.

+## Optional Task 5: Active Directory filter
 1. Some command's can generate a lot of load.
 To make the scripter aware of the impact his command can have some commands require a filter.
+This task should be run on a Windows server that is member of an Active Directory domain.
+You can skip this task if you cannot log on to a domain-joined Windows server.
 1. For best results, run this command from a computer that has ADDS tooling installed.
 Optionally run this command from a server in a test environment to install the ADDS tooling: ```Install-WindowsFeature RSAT-AD-PowerShell```
 1. Run this command: ```Get-ADComputer```
 1. The command will ask for a filter if not provided.
 Type * at the prompt and press Enter.